 Parrots are curious creatures that love to explore, so encourage their curiosity with the word “what?”

-Use the word “me” to let your parrot know who you are.
+Use “me” to let the parrot know who you are.

 “How Are You?”

-Asking your parrot how it is a lovely way to show you care.
+Asking the parrot how it’s a lovely way to show you care.

-“What’s up” may be two words, but it’s only two syllables.
+“What’s up” is two words but only two syllables.
 It should be relatively easy to teach.

-When your bird likes something, train it to let you know about it with the word “like.”
+When a bird likes something, train it to tell you about it with the word “like.”

-The same goes for when your bird doesn’t like something.
+The same goes for when the parrot doesn’t like something.

 “Ooh La La”

-Despite being three words with three syllables, “ooh la la” is very easy for birds to pick up thanks to the softer vowel sounds.
+Despite being three words with three syllables, “ooh la la” is easy for parrots to pick up thanks to the softer vowel sounds.

-When something bad happens, your parrot should be able to let you know, so teach it to say “uh-oh” in case of accidents or emergencies.
+When something bad happens, the parrot should be able to let you know, so teach it to say “uh-oh” in case of accidents or emergencies.

-We all make mistakes, and no doubt your bird will too at some point – like spilling its food all over the place!
+We all make mistakes.
+No doubt the parrot will do at some point, like spilling its food.

-Train your parrot to say “ouch” if it ever hurts itself or feels unwell.
+Train the parrot to say “ouch” if it ever hurts itself or feels unwell.

-Some parrots are known to enjoy watching TV, so turn on the television and repeat the word “TV” repeatedly whenever a program plays.
+Some parrots enjoy watching TV, so turn on the television and repeatedly repeat the word “TV” whenever a program plays.

-Parrots also enjoy whistling along to their favorite tunes, so add the word “radio” to your bird’s vocabulary when you put some tunes on.
+Parrots also enjoy whistling along to their favorite tunes, so add the word “radio” to the bird’s vocabulary when you put some tunes on.

-If you have other pets in the house, train your parrot to understand what they are.
+If you have other pets in the house, train the parrot to understand what they are.

 This simple word is easy for all parrots to say and understand.
-Say it whenever your cat appears near your parrot’s cage (under supervision, of course).
+Say it whenever a cat appears near the parrot’s cage (under supervision).

 This is a simple word for people who also own cats.
-It doesn’t contain any complex consonant sounds, so it should be easy enough for your bird to say.
-It can also signify danger if your cat isn’t allowed to be anywhere near your bird.
+It doesn’t contain complex consonant sounds, so it should be easy enough to say.
+It can also signify danger if the cat isn’t allowed near the bird.

-Whenever your parrot comes into contact with your canine friend, say “dog” while pointing towards the animal.
+Whenever the parrot comes into contact with a canine friend, say “dog” while pointing at them.

-Parrots and dogs mix slightly better than cats and dogs, so train your parrot to understand what “woof” means.
+Parrots and dogs mix slightly better than cats and dogs, so train the parrot to understand what “woof” means.